New Semester Begins Thursday Jan 5.

 - Students memorize the root text and/or the condensed meaning of the text

 - Students take one exam per year to check their understanding of what they have studied

-$60 per month (including during months when FP is not in session.
-All General Program Classes are included within your Monthly Foundation Program Supporting Membership as well as other discounts.
+$65 per month (including during months when FP is not in session.
+All General Program Classes are included within your Monthly Foundation Program Supporting Membership as well as other discounts on courses and retreats.

 Click here to see all the perks of your “Supporting Member” membership.

-The Fall 2020 Semester begins Thursday August 20..
+The Fall 2022 Semester begins Thursday August 25.
 You’re welcome to try 2 classes at no cost and no commitment to see if you’re interested in the program.
 (Ongoing Open Enrollment ) We also have a correspondence option if you do not live near Asheville and you are in Western North Carolina, Upstate, SC, or Eastern TN.
 On our correspondence/home study program you can either livestream or receive a weekly audio recording.